-Victoria Beckham keeps her ringtone on loud when she's travelling for work.
-I know because, yesterday, we were sitting in the same room — well, the same suite, on the eighth floor of Bergdorf Goodman in NYC with a bird's-eye view across the southeast corner of Central Park.
+Victoria Beckham keeps her ringtone on loud when she's traveling for work.
+I know because, yesterday, we were sitting the same room — well, the same suite, on the eighth floor of Bergdorf Goodman with a bird's-eye view across the southeast corner of Central Park.
 Beckham is poised, upright and cross-legged, sitting on a tall chair addressing six beauty editors.
 I was squinting, the late-afternoon sun spilling in through the glass windows, when Posh's iPhone started chiming.

 The call from home turned out to be an apt segue for Beckham to talk about her newest Victoria Beckham Beauty makeup product: Cheeky Posh, a cream blush stick, now available at Bergdorf Goodman along with the other clean cosmetics in her namesake label.
-The formula comes in five different colours, including Beckham's favourite: a bold raspberry-coral pink called Roller Skate, named in honour of Harper, who was actively involved in creating it.
-"She'd just roller skate into the room during a product meeting, pick her favourite shade, and roll right back out," Beckham said.
+The formula comes in five different colors, including Beckham's favorite: a bold raspberry-coral pink called Roller Skate, named in honor of Harper, who was actively involved in creating it.
+"She'd just roller skate into the room during a product meeting, pick her favorite shade, and roll right back out," Beckham said.

 The endorsement was enough to get me to reach for the vibrant coral shade, despite the fact that the neutral pink is more my speed.
 After a delicate dab-dab on the apples of my cheeks and across my nose, I looked both well-rested and hydrated, neither of which were honest.
 Plus, I felt a little smilier imagining Harper on her roller skates.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.